peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note28>(28)</sup> For suggested linear congruential generators for generating unique "random-looking" numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.
 Another choice for _n_-bit unique integers is an _n_-bit [**linear-feedback shift register**](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) generator with the right parameters, which cycles "randomly" through all but one _n_-bit integers; see P. Alfke, "Efficient Shift Registers, LFSR Counters, and Long Pseudo-Random Sequence Generators", Xilinx Application Note XAPP 052, July 7, 1996.</small>

 <small><sup id=Note29>(29)</sup> If an application expects end users to type in a unique identifier, it could find that unique identifiers this long are unsuitable for it (e.g. 128-bit numbers take up 32 base-16 characters).
-There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the ID with a hyphen or another character (e.g., "ABCDEF" becomes "ABC-DEF"), (2) converting the identifier to a sequence of memorable words (as in Bitcoin's BIP39), or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
+There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the identifier with a hyphen or another character (e.g., "ABCDEF" becomes "ABC-DEF"), (2) converting the identifier to a sequence of memorable words (as in Bitcoin's BIP39), or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
 The application ought to consider trying (1) or (2) before deciding to use shorter identifiers than what this document recommends.</small>

-<small><sup id=Note30>(30)</sup> In theory, generating two or more random integers of fixed size runs the risk of producing a duplicate number this way.
-However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+<small><sup id=Note30>(30)</sup> In theory, generating two or more random integers of the same size runs the risk of producing a duplicate number this way.
+However, this risk decreases as that size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
 - about 2.7 billion billion random 122-bit integers (including those found in version-4 UUIDs, or universally unique identifiers),
 - about 1.4 million billion billion random 160-bit integers, or
 - about 93 billion billion billion random 192-bit integers.</small>